top of page

 3. Regulate Before You React

-Pause before emails, conversations, decisions.
+Pause before emails, conversations, and decisions.
 One slow breath can interrupt a whole stress cascade.

 4. Simplify Your Inputs